Schedule Consultation

 Working With The Right Team For Your NYC Renovation

-Renovating a property in New York City requires foresight and willingness to take on a significant challenge.
-From pre-war layouts and co-op approvals to landmark restrictions and older building systems, each property has issues to tackle—and unique opportunities for buyers willing to plan carefully.
-At Gallery KBNY, our design-build approach is built to guide clients through these complexities, helping them unlock a home’s full potential while maximizing both comfort and long-term value.
+Renovating in NYC takes foresight and a willingness to take on a real challenge.
+From pre-war layouts and co-op approvals to landmark restrictions and aging systems, every property carries issues to solve and openings for a buyer who plans carefully.
+Gallery KBNY's design-build approach is built to guide clients through that complexity and unlock a home's full potential while protecting both comfort and long-term value.

 Why Experience Matters

-New York’s pre-war and older post-war buildings often come with quirks that can trip up even seasoned homeowners.
-Our team has extensive NYC experience, allowing us to anticipate common pitfalls—from structural constraints to co-op board nuances—before they become costly or time-consuming problems.
+Pre-war and older post-war buildings carry quirks that can trip up even seasoned owners.
+A team with deep NYC experience anticipates the common pitfalls, from structural constraints to co-op board nuances, before they turn costly or slow.

 Integrated Approach, Maximum Value